skyrimunificationproject/SUP/GAMEPLAY.md

 ### Additional Edits

  - High level items have been hand placed at specific spots in the world, some more challenging to obtain than others.
+ - Smelting or breaking down equipment requires the smithing perks of the relevant materials.
+ - All spell books can be sold and purchased regardless of your level in that school of magic.
+Spellbook vendors will have random selections, instead of every spell you can actually cast.
+ - Merchants will sell more of the types of ingredients that can be gathered in their region than ones from far away.

 ## Combat Foundations